-Answer four (4) questions.
+Answer three (3) questions.
 All key terms, theories, and named objections must be explained.

-I. Answer one question from 1-2.
-(Moral Relativism)
+I. Answer one question from 1-3.
+(The Status of Morality)

 (This question requires evaluation.
 Clearly present the argument.
 Make it convincing.
 Then evaluate it.
 Is it good?
 Why or why not.)

-4. Explain the Argument from Queerness for moral nihilism.
+2. Explain the Argument from Weirdness for moral nihilism.

 (This question does not ask for evaluation.)

-Note: In order to evaluate a theory, you must first explain the theory.
-When explaining a counterexample to a definition, you need to specify whether the example shows that a proposed condition is not necessary, not sufficient, or neither.
-If you are evaluating an argument, you need to build up the argument and then show where it might go wrong.
+Note: When evaluating an argument, you need to build up the argument and then show where it might go wrong.
 To build up an argument, you must do more than merely offer a formalization.
 You must explain the argument.
+Explain why someone might believe the premises.
 Typically, showing where an argument goes wrong will require arguing that one of the premises is false.
 When providing your own evaluations, be sure to consider obvious, compelling replies to your objections.
 If you think an argument is good, then you will need to defend it against the strongest objections that you can think of.

 Note: Keep quotations to an absolute minimum.
 Never use a quotation to speak for you.
-I can't think of a good reason why you would need to use a single quote in the entire exam.
+I can't think of a good reason why you would need to use many quotes.
+You might not need any at all.

-The complete midterm should be no more than 1,800 words.
-This is approximately 6 pages double-spaced in Arial 12 point font.
+The complete exam should be no more than 1,800 words.
+This is approximately 6 pages double-spaced in 12 point font.

-Write a separate essay for each answer.
-Do not try to answer all the questions in a single essay.
+Write a separate short essay for each answer.
+Do NOT try to answer all the questions in a single essay.
 Formal introductions and conclusions are unnecessary, though you must use paragraphs.